āŸµ hearthere āŸ¶

 service nginx reload

-Changing the timezone on a running system
+Changing the timezone on a working system

 We recommend updating all packages on the server to the latest versions: